Baegll/TheTatteredSpire/content/The Tattered Spire/Concepts/Diveneu Clans/Crestative Families/The Crestative Families.md

 ### [[The Goldcrowe Family]]
 A family of [[Aarakocra]], they run the largest banks in [[The Copper District]], their banks formerly owned by [[The Copper Pocket]]s, the Goldcrowe's have been steadily gaining power in the absence of the Copper Pockets directly running their banks.
 ### [[The Sapphistle Family]]
 A devout human family that maintains the [[Solam Bells]] throughout [[Diveneu]].
 Each morning, they ensure the iron bells rings with clarity and proper tones for each [[Daes|Dae]].
-Their deep knowledge of [[Time Keeping]] and [[The Panathe]] are an essential role in the towns daily worshop, which has earned them significant respect.
+Their deep knowledge of [[Time Keeping]] and [[The Panath]] are an essential role in the towns daily worshop, which has earned them significant respect.
 Though their humble nature keeps them from overtly seeking greater political power.
 ### [[The Shadowbind Family]]
 A secretive Tiefling family of [[Tokonites]] who operate the city's underworld.
 They run prison systems, interrogation services, and coordinate illicit trade networks.
 Their understanding of suffering and perseverance makes them both feared and respected.
 ### [[The Swiftquile Family]]